 Authorisation of veterinary medicines under special circumstances

-- there is no suitable product in New Zealand
+- A veterinarian needs to treat a specific case and there is no suitable authorised product available in New Zealand.

-- you want to do research or testing on a veterinary medicine that is not a trade name product (TNP)
+- testing on a veterinary medicine that is not a trade name product (TNP).

 How to get authorisation

 Information about each of these situations is provided below.
 Detailed information on getting authorisation under "special circumstances" is available in our guidance document.

 Guidance document: Special circumstances approval [PDF, 297 KB]